 About the Speaker Series

 The series is hosted at a local venue, and is open to the public.
-The event consists of a formal 45 minute presentation and 15 minute question period, followed by catering and an informal networking opportunity.
+An event can include a panel of speakers or a individual, followed by catering and an informal networking opportunity.
 Speakers volunteer their time and expertise and in return a donation is made on behalf of the speaker and Urban Systems to a charity of the speaker’s choice.
 Promotion prior to the event is done via Social Media (Facebook, Twitter, LinkedIn etc.), the Urban Systems website, community newsletters (NextGen) and associations (APPI, APEGA, etc.) After the event, reference materials, including the speaker’s presentations, are made available online.
 Photography and video taken during the event may be used for communication and promotional purposes by Urban Systems.

 Presentations from 2017